gitpython-developers/GitPython/fuzzing/README.md

   existing file here.
 - Development or updates to dictionaries should reflect the varied formats and edge cases relevant to the functionalities under test.
-- Example dictionaries (some of which are used to build the default dictionaries mentioned above) are can be found here:
+- Example dictionaries (some of which are used to build the default dictionaries mentioned above) can be found here:
   - [AFL++ dictionary repository](https://github.com/AFLplusplus/AFLplusplus/tree/stable/dictionaries#readme)
   - [Google/fuzzing dictionary repository](https://github.com/google/fuzzing/tree/master/dictionaries)